 14. Give yourself permission to make mistakes

 Remind yourself that you don’t have to be perfect.
 You are attending college to learn, and learning to rid yourself of bad habits is as important of a lesson as anything else you will carry with you throughout your life and career.

 When you want to stop procrastinating, there’s no time like the present.

 Don’t procrastinate any longer — enroll at Johnson & Wales University today!
-Earn your bachelor’s degree or graduate degree online or on-campus.
+Earn your bachelor’s degree or graduate degree online.
 For more information about earning your degree, complete the Request Info form, call 855-JWU-1881, or email [email protected].